oVirt/ovirt-site/source/feature/detailedhotplugnic.html.md

 ##### Remove nic

-*   when a nic is removed from a VM, remove its address from vm_device
+*   when a nic is removed from a VM if its up - unplug it, if not just remove it from vm_device.

 ##### Run VM